Attachment Trauma

 A Few Words by Psychology Fanatic

-We can heal broken Relationships, resurrecting them from the depths of sorrow.
+We can heal broken relationships, resurrecting them from the depths of sorrow.
 Broken relationships require a healing environment.
 We must confront automatic responses and emotional reactions together with our partner.
 Above all, we must invite relationship friendly skills into the circle.
 Mastering skills of compromise, cooperation and follow through, establishing the beginnings of trust and security.

 We must also forgive.
 We all have imperfections.
 Flaws are easily exploited and deemed at fault for a lack in closeness.; we must avoid blaming a partner’s peculiarities and take responsibility for the health of our connections.
 We must display compassion in our words and feel it in our hearts.